DrPsychick/ansible_influx_downsampling/README.md

 Preparation
 -----------
-As preparation you don't need much, expect knowing how exactly you want to downsample your data as you need to setup your configuration first.
+As preparation you don't need much, except knowing how exactly you want to downsample your data as you need to setup your configuration first.
+Once configured, you can run each level separately and/or repeatedly without any issue as the role only creates/adds what is missing (ok, CQs are always recreated as there is no way to alter them).
+This way you can iterate your way towards a final setup and add compaction as last step, once you're happy with the result.

 Setup
 -----